JavaScript is required

 Here's my honest take after years of learning languages and watching what works for other people.
 The most effective approach uses both grammar and immersion, but the ratio changes as you progress.

-As you reach intermediate level, flip the ratio.
-Maybe 10-20% grammar study to fill specific gaps, 80-90% immersion in native content.
+3. As you reach intermediate level, spend maybe 10-20% of time on grammar study to fill specific gaps, 80-90% immersion in native content.
 At this point, you know enough that you can learn most new grammar patterns through context.
 You just occasionally need to look up explanations when you keep seeing something you don't understand.

 If you want to use immersion effectively, you need to be strategic about it.
 Just putting on a show in your target language and zoning out doesn't do much.